 This works because many routers support Universal Plug and Play (UPnP), which allows programs on your computer to “ask” the router to open ports for them.
 If UPnP is enabled on the router, it will automatically open the port.

-If you use a program that doesn’t include integrated support for UPnP, never fear – you can use a program like UPnP PortMapper to quickly forward ports from a desktop application.
+If you use a program that doesn’t include integrated support for UPnP, never fear.
+You can use a program like UPnP PortMapper to quickly forward ports from a desktop application.
 You can forward any ports you like.

 Once you’ve reset the router’s settings, you can log in with the default username and password and change its password from its web interface.
 Make sure you save the new login credentials somewhere safe.